Infineon/mtb-example-xmc-vadc-queue/README.md

 <details open><summary><b>In Eclipse IDE for ModusToolbox&trade; software</b></summary>

 1. Click the **New Application** link in the **Quick Panel** (or, use **File** > **New** > **ModusToolbox Application**).
-This launches the [Project Creator](https://www.infineon.com/ModusToolboxProjectCreator) tool.
+This launches the [Project Creator](https://www.infineon.com/ModusToolboxProjectCreator) tool

-2. Pick a kit supported by the code example from the list shown in the **Project Creator - Choose Board Support Package (BSP)** dialog.
+2. Pick a kit supported by the code example from the list shown in the **Project Creator - Choose Board Support Package (BSP)** dialog

    When you select a supported kit, the example is reconfigured automatically to work with the kit.
 To work with a different supported kit later, use the [Library Manager](https://www.infineon.com/ModusToolboxLibraryManager) to choose the BSP for the supported kit.
 You can use the Library Manager to select or update the BSP and firmware libraries used in this application.
-To access the Library Manager, click the link from the **Quick Panel**.
+To access the Library Manager, click the link from the **Quick Panel**

-   You can also just start the application creation process again and select a different kit.
+   You can also just start the application creation process again and select a different kit

    If you want to use the application for a kit not listed here, you may need to update the source files.
-If the kit does not have the required resources, the application may not work.
+If the kit does not have the required resources, the application may not work

-3. In the **Project Creator - Select Application** dialog, choose the example by enabling the checkbox.
+3. In the **Project Creator - Select Application** dialog, choose the example by enabling the checkbox

-4. (Optional) Change the suggested **New Application Name**.
+4. (Optional) Change the suggested **New Application Name**

 5. The **Application(s) Root Path** defaults to the Eclipse workspace which is usually the desired location for the application.
 If you want to store the application in a different location, you can change the *Application(s) Root Path* value.
-Applications that share libraries should be in the same root path.
+Applications that share libraries should be in the same root path

-6. Click **Create** to complete the application creation process.
+6. Click **Create** to complete the application creation process

 For more details, see the [Eclipse IDE for ModusToolbox&trade; software user guide](https://www.infineon.com/MTBEclipseIDEUserGuide) (locally available at *{ModusToolbox&trade; software install directory}/ide_{version}/docs/mtb_ide_user_guide.pdf*).